AliceO2Group/Control/README.md

 my-qctask.cern.ch ansible_become_method=ksu
 ```

+For more information on inventory files, see [the Ansible Inventory documentation](http://docs.ansible.com/ansible/intro_inventory.html).

 ## Quick start manual setup with Ansible

 Assuming a default CC7 setup with Kerberos authentication.
 If your source or target systems are **not** set up with CERN Kerberos authentication, you must enable passwordless login via public key authentication (see [Authentication on the target system](#authentication-on-the-target-system)).